atournayre/symfony-docker-mvc/docs/makefile.md

 the content in the template section.
 To view all the available commands, run `make`.

-For example, in the [getting started section](/README.md#getting-started), the `docker-compose` commands could be replaced by:
+For example, in the [getting started section](/README.md#getting-started), the `docker compose` commands could be replaced by:

 1. Run `make build` to build fresh images
 2. Run `make up` (detached mode without logs)